 Lecturer Nguyen Quynh Trang (standing) is instructing students on how to eat and behave at the banquet table, September 2023.
 Photo provided by the character

-As a third-year student majoring in International Economics at the University of Commerce, Ta Thi Phuong spent two million VND to learn how to socialize and eat at banquets for two days because she often has to receive foreign experts.
+As a third-year student majoring in International Economics at the University of Commerce, Ta Thi Phuong spent two million VND to learn how to socialize and eat at banquets for two days because she often has to entertain foreign experts.

 "In particular, I had to practice speaking with a ventriloquist voice, knowing when to speak loudly and clearly, and when to speak softly, or how to observe the other person's eyes and gestures to grasp their psychology," Phuong said.

 According to experts, the current fast pace of life makes many young people only care about studying well and making money, forgetting core values and how to behave appropriately in communication.
-Etiquette and manner training classes will be an environment for young people to have a deeper understanding of standard etiquette, while self-improvement and change must be applied daily, learning goes hand in hand with practice to be successful.
+Etiquette and manner training classes will be an environment for young people to have a deeper understanding of standard etiquette, while self-improvement and change must be applied daily, learning must go hand in hand with practice to be successful.

 To prepare to meet her lover's family, Thanh Thuy (23 years old) in Ba Dinh district, Hanoi invested three million VND to take a class teaching standard rules for Vietnamese meals.